-Organization's Legal/Formal Name Mailing Address
+Organization's Legal/Formal Name Mailing Address City, Guam

-City, Guam

-Tel: (671) xxx-xxxx Fax: (671) xxx-xxxx (signature & date) Authorized Representative's Name Title or Position
+Tel: (671) xxx-xxxx Fax: (671) xxx-xxxx (signature & date)

+Authorized Representative's Name date

+Title or Position

-This is a sample template for the Budget and Sustainability Plan that is required to respond to GBHWC RFP 03-2019: PEACE Partnerships for Success Sub-Grants
+This template for the Budget and Sustainability Plan must be included as part of the proposed response to GBHWC RFP 12-2019: PEACE Partnerships for Success Sub-Grants, Middle School Classification

-- Use the attached sheets that follow to respond to the three required sections for the proposed Strategic Action Plan - A. PROPOSED BUDGET, JUSTIFICATION AND FORECAST - B. SUSTAINABILITY PLAN - This document will be available in Word format at http://gbhwc.guam.gov/rfps-ifbs as "PEACE PFS Proposed Budget Template\2019.06.18.docx" - Be sure to submit all pages of this document as part of your budget envelope with each page signed and dated. - Insert one (1) original and three (3) sets of copies in a sealed envelope, separate from the proposal. - > On the envelope, write: - Request for Proposal Number: GBHWC RFP 03-2019 - o Budget PROPOSAL - o Proposer Name - Proposer Address - o Time and date of submission
+- > This template includes two required sections for the proposed Strategic Action Plan - A. PROPOSED BUDGET, JUSTIFICATION AND FORECAST - B. SUSTAINABILITY PLAN - C. SIGNATURE PAGE - This document will be available in Word format at http://gbhwc.guam.gov/rfps-ifbs as "RFP 12-2019 PEACE PFS Proposed Budget Template_MS Classification.docx" - Be sure to submit all pages of this document as part of your budget envelope with each page signed and dated.
+Insert one (1) original and three (4) sets of copies in a sealed envelope, separate from the proposal.
+On the envelope, write:

+Request for Proposal Number: GBHWC RFP 12-2019

+BUDGET PROPOSAL

+Offeror Name

+Offeror Address

+Time and date of submission